by @bwasti

 Now we're all set to run our freshly written Emscripten module.

-Be sure to compile with `-O3` for performance.
+Be sure to compile with -O3

 // emcc add.cc -O3 -s EXPORTED_FUNCTIONS="['_add']"